guoran-future-hu/BedtimeReminder/README.md

 $SnoozeDelay = "05:00"    # mm:ss or hh:mm:ss
 ```

+Config meanings:
+- `$Bedtime`: When the reminder window starts each night (24‑hour time).
+- `$MorningCutoff`: When reminders stop for the night; also resets `ignoreCount`.
+- `$NoClickDelay`: How long the toast can sit without interaction before it counts as an ignore.
+- `$SnoozeDelay`: How long to wait after a Snooze/ignore before showing the next toast.

 ## Use Case
 Best for personal bedtime routines where you want escalating reminders, with a one-click mute for nights when you must stay up.